johnmtayag/Amazon-Recommender-System/README.md

 ### Analyzing Mean PC1 With Increasing PC2
 For the following figures, all points where PC1 is within 0.1 of its mean (-1.21) are extracted.
 Six points are then randomly sampled to visualize how the curves change as PC2 increases along the range.
 The next figure shows the maximum and minimum power generation values for each point within the range ordered by PC2 value.

 When PC2 is relatively low or relatively high, the resulting curves are highly irregular and deviate from a single central peak.
-However, no particular trends are present when analyzing the maximum and minimum power generation values within this range.
+There is also a slight U-shape in the bottom of the distribution of maximum power values.

 <p align="center">
   <img src="images/mean_pc1_curves.png" alt="Visualization of Mean PC1 With Increasing PC2" width="800"/>